gipsi/gipsi.github.io/README.md

 #### auto-flow

-By default CSS grid places items in rows, with auto-flow this can be changed to column for horizontal scrolling.
+By default CSS grid places items in rows, with auto-flow this can be changed to columns for horizontal scrolling.

 ```
     .container {